 How To Re-Hydrate Your Dried Green Onions

 Rehydrating your dried vegetables, including green onion, is super simple.
-If I’m using them for something like a soup or stew that’s going to simmer for a while, I just add them to the pot – just as I did in this video I recorded on How To Re-Hydrate Dried Mushrooms.
+If I’m using them for something like a soup or stew that will simmer for a while, I just add them to the pot – just as I did in this video I recorded on How To Re-Hydrate Dried Mushrooms.

-If I need green onions (Or any dried vegetable) rehydrated before adding them to a dish, I toss them into a microwave safe dish, cover with warm water, and microwave on high for a few minutes.
+If I need green onions (Or any dried vegetable) rehydrated before adding them to a dish, I toss them into a microwave-safe dish, cover them with warm water, and microwave on high for a few minutes.
 Then I let the dish set for a few more minutes and soak up some water.

 🔗 Items Used Or Mentioned In The Dehydrating Green Onions Video

 As an Amazon Associate, I earn from qualifying purchases.

 - The Excalibur 9-tray food dehydrator I use.